ShivankK26/Location-Lens/README.md

 - 🎯 **Visual Results**: See your guess vs. actual location with connecting lines
 - 📱 **Responsive Design**: Works on desktop and mobile devices
 - 🎮 **5 Rounds per Game**: Multiple locations to test your geography skills
+- 🚫 **No Hardcoded Data**: Pure API-driven experience with no fallback content

 ## Tech Stack